This Olympian Says Every Female Track Athlete She Knows Has Had an Abortion

 Speaking with SI Now, Richards-Ross explained that although abortion isn’t talked about that often in sports, a lot of young women actually end up undergoing the procedure.
 “I literally don’t know another female track and field athlete who hasn’t had an abortion, and that’s sad,” she said.

-The Olympian went on to explain that many female athletes in the track and field community opt to not take the pill because they think it will cause them to put on water weight.
+The Olympian went on to explain that many female athletes in the track-and-field community opt to not take the pill because they think it will cause them to put on water weight.
 “As an athlete, you want to stay as fit and healthy as possible,” Richards-Ross said.
 “And then people tell you, ‘When you’re extremely fit you can’t get pregnant because our cycles are shorter,’ so there’s a lot of miseducation that happens to young women in college because we’re educating ourselves.”

 Richards-Ross said that by opening up about her own experience, she hopes to help other women avoid ending up in the same situation.
 “After the procedure, I wasn’t even supposed to run.
 The doctors told me to take 14 days off — I didn’t have 14 days — but it was more for me about the spiritual and emotional part of the journey that I wanted to share,” she said.